Plugin System

 if (retryCount < maxRetries && error.response?.status >= 500) {

-// Delay before retry
+// Delay suggestion for manual retry

 await new Promise(resolve => setTimeout(resolve, delay));